Name: Goda Brahm (GOH-dah BRAAHM)

 While at first annoyed with Kanna’s emotionally volatile personality, Goda eventually develops a deep bond with Kanna as their shared destiny takes shape.
 Much of the story of Goda’s Slave deals with their push-pull relationship and the creations that are forged from the fires of their opposing polarities.

 Born into a prominent upper-middle class family, Goda’s higher mother was a respected botanist, while her lesser mother was a successful ornamental gardener.
 It was Goda’s lesser mother who gave birth to her and spent the most time raising her.
 Goda’s higher mother, bothered that her wife was the first to conceive and deeply disappointed to find that Goda was a robust female, failed to bond much with Goda.

-Due to her family background and natural childhood interest in medicinal plants, at the age of 13 Goda became an apprentice to the horticulturist at a monastery in the Middleland’s Western Samma Valley.
+Due to her ancestral background and natural interest in medicinal plants, at the age of 13 Goda became an apprentice to the horticulturist at a monastery in the Middleland’s Western Samma Valley.
 She held this position for around three years.

 Goda has a (much) younger sister whom she’s never met.
 This is in part because she was disowned by her mothers at age 16 and has not visited her childhood home since she first left.

 Goda’s appearance is striking to Kanna Rava, who is terrified of her from the first moment they meet and privately refers to her as “the giant” in narration.
 She is the tallest human being Kanna has ever met and, in body weight, Goda is more than twice as massive as Kanna, making any physical resistance from the latter futile.

 Much of Goda’s “gigantism” is relative, however, and due in part to Kanna’s perception, since Goda’s Slave is mostly told from Kanna’s perspective.
 (Kanna is an Upperlander, which is an ethnicity of fairly small people.)